Aeronavics/coax-testrig/README.md

    git clone git@github.com:Aeronavics/coax-testrig.git
    ```
 2. Go to 'Data_scripts' directory
-3. Add the data you wish to analyze somewhere in the directory of the repository.
+3. Add the data you wish to analyze somewhere in the directory of the repository or elsewhere.
-4. Open 'analysis.py and change the FOLDER to where the data is.
+4. Open 'analysis.py and change the PATH_FOLDER to where the data is.
 This should be relative to the 'Data_scripts' folder.
 Example:
     ```python
-    FOLDER = 'Data\\Motor Config\\160-160vs160-220\\'   # Change to what path your folder is in (MACS use '/')
+    PATH FOLDER = 'Data\\Motor Config\\160-160vs160-220\\'   # Change to what path your folder is in (MACS use '/')
     ```
     - If using MAC or Linux you will need to change the '\\\\' to '/ ' for the PATH_SLASHES variable
 5. In analysis_main() inside analysis.py comment out the graphs you don't want to plot.
 Example